 - It drives "hero culture”, which causes people to pool knowledge and negatively affects others' growth.

 A natural consequence is that these teams tend to be VERY busy while not producing much.

 - Reduce work in flight to one per team

 - Focus everyones' effort on finishing work as opposed to starting.
-With finishing the goal should be achieving business objectives, instead of simply deploying production software.
+Finishing the goal should be achieving business objectives instead of simply deploying production software.

-- *The idea of a Kanban board is to make these things visible so that people can manage flow and prevent flow impediments early.
-The team has numerous kanban boards which means they are unable to identify these flow problems effectively.
+*The idea of a Kanban board is to make these things visible so people can manage the flow and prevent flow impediments early.
+The team has numerous kanban boards, which means they cannot identify these flow problems effectively.
 Each cohesive team should ideally have one Kanban board and one only.